nwupkc/dsp/03-command_line.md

 > > * `ls` lists the files and folders in the directory
 > > * `ls -a` modifies the behavior of the ls command to also list the files and directories starting with a dot(.)
 > > * `ls -l` lists all contents of a directory in long format
+> > * `ls -lh` lists all contents of a directory in long format and displays file sizes using more human-friendly units
+> > * `ls -lah` lists all contents, including hidden files and directories, of a directory in long format and displays file sizes using more human-friendly units
 > > * `ls -t` order files and directories by the time they were last modified
+> > * `ls -Glp` list all contents of a directory in long format without group names and write **/** after directories

 ---